For a young man stuck in a rut, dying was just what he needed to bring

-The good things is, I have the plot of the first book down.
+The good thing is, I have the plot of the first book down.
 I didn’t have to cut too much Nano padding – so crap – from the first draft, and where it stands right now I don’t think there are many gaping plot holes.
 Events occur in the order they are supposed to, which honestly isn’t always the case, so yay for that!
-And when I say that, I am talking about the sequel.
-Because yes, as it turns out, there will be a sequel.
-And right now, the plot of said sequel, is a mess.
+There is one section that needs another complete rewrite, mostly because right now it’s just too damn confusing.
+So I need to make it less so.

 Did someone say revolution?

 The sequel in question – currently titled something that may or may not be a bit spoilerish, and therefore only referred to as TAO: The Sequel – is about halfway finished.
 Except, it’s on hold until I figure out what to do with the goddamned revolution that came out of nowhere.
 Cause my plot, the one in my head, does not involve a revolution.
 Or anything that resembles a revolution.